ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 2.
 Each district shall serve as an extension of the Association in fostering the purpose of the Association within that district.

 Section 4.
 The minimum organization of a district shall consist of one Representative and Alternate.
-The Representative shall serve as chairman of the district and shall serve on the Board of Directors of the Association.
+The Representative shall serve as chairperson of the district and shall serve on the Board of Directors of the Association.
 The Alternate shall assist the Representative in the affairs of the district and shall represent the district on the Board of Directors only in the absence of the Representative.

 Article IV-Governing Body